Kernelizing MSO Properties of Trees of Fixed Height, and Some Consequences: Conclusions

 We believe that our results and techniques for obtaining them (especially the use of well-quasi-ordering) could lead to new results in the future.
 Above all we suggest that there is likely no major obstacle to suitable extensions of the results of Sections~\ref{sec:algoEMSO} and~\ref{sec:exprpower} to classes of general relational structures.
 In particular, the notion of shrub-depth extends easily there.

-We conclude with a conjecture stating the converse of our result on expressive power or $\FO$ and $\MSO$ on graph classes of bounded shrub-depth. \begin{conjecture} Consider a hereditary (i.e., closed under induced subgraphs) graph class~$\cf G$.
-If the expressive powers of \FO and \MSOi are equal on $\cf G$, then the shrub-depth of $\cf G$ is bounded (by a suitable constant). \end{conjecture}
+We conclude with a conjecture stating the converse of our result on expressive power or \FO and \MSOi on graph classes of bounded shrub-depth. \begin{conj} Consider a hereditary (i.e., closed under induced subgraphs) graph class~$\cf G$.
+If the expressive powers of \FO and \MSOi are equal on $\cf G$, then the shrub-depth of $\cf G$ is bounded (by a suitable constant). \end{conj}

 Resolving this conjecture would probably require an asymptotic characterization of shrub-depth in terms of forbidden induced subgraphs.
 Such characterization would probably also allow us to answer the following question: Are there hereditary graph classes of unbounded shrub-depth having an $\MSOi$ model-checking algorithm with elementary run-time dependence on the formula?
 For tree-depth and \MSOii the answer is no (unless EXP=NEXP), because unbounded tree-depth implies the existence of long paths and by the result of Lampis~\cite{Lampis-ICALP13} this in turn implies non-existence of such an algorithm.